guest post by susan macfarlane, registered dietitian nutritionist

 It’s also important to consider if your environment has changed in any way.
 Are you in a new relationship where there is more social eating?
 Have you switched jobs?
 Are you under more stress at work or home?
 Was a holiday or vacation recently enjoyed?
 All these situations have the potential to sabotage your weight loss efforts, so pay attention to the environment in which you work, live, and play.

-Overcoming your Weight Plateau
+Overcoming Your Weight Plateau

-Before we can fix an issue, we need to know where it is.
-Spend a few weeks carefully recording your food intake to see if you spot any problem areas.
 Are your new favourite snacks a calorie bomb?
 Are you not eating frequently enough during the day and overeating at night?
 Are you lacking protein and fibre at meals and snacks?

-Weigh yourself Less Often
+Weigh Yourself Less Often

-The scale can be a useful tool on your weight loss journey, provided you are interpreting the data correctly.
 In my practice, I aim for a weight loss target of 1 lb per week and suggest clients only weigh themselves every 7-10 days.
 In general, the more weight you lose, the slower the rate of weight loss will be.
 And keep in mind that time of day, time of month, urine, stool, clothing, and water retention can all influence what the number on the scale says.
-Finally, it’s important to remember that you are not your weight.
-Do not let the number on the scale take away from any of the positive changes you have made.

-As mentioned, our body does a great job of regulating body weight (or at least underweight).
 If you have been doing the exact same fitness routine week-to-week, your body might have figured you out and adjusted its systems to compensate for this new energy expenditure.
 If this is you, it might be time to spice things up by incorporating different types of activity at varying intensities.

 Practice Intuitive Eating